chaarud/CourseProject/README.md

 Not applicable - I was the only person on my team.

-# Proposal and Progress Report
+# Proposal and progress report

 The project proposal pdf can be found in the file "project_proposal.pdf"